taisei0705/nuxt-docker/README.md

-command list
+# command list
-# Up.
+## Up.
 It takes a minute.
 	./sh up
 	./sh in
 	./sh clear

+open localhost:30